CAWaterBoardDataCenter/SafeToSwim/src/index.md

 ## Interpreting safety statuses
 \
-The safety status of each station is determined by comparing the bacteria concentrations to established thresholds.
-Carefully consider the amount of time spent in contact with water, what activities might lead to the ingestion of water, and the vulnerability of those involved.
-Potential health impacts include gastrointestinal illness, skin rashes, and ear, eye, nose, and throat infections.
-Stay informed to have a safe and enjoyable experience in California's waters.
+The status at each monitoring site is based on how recent monitoring results compare to the [Statewide Bacteria Water Quality Objectives](https://www.waterboards.ca.gov/bacterialobjectives/).
+When planning your visit, consider how much time you will spend in the water, whether your activities might lead to ingesting water, and the health needs of everyone in your group.
+Contact with contaminated water can increase the risk of gastrointestinal illness, skin rashes, and infections of the ears, eyes, nose, or throat.
   <div class="grid grid-cols-3" style="width: 100%; gap: 1rem; margin-top: 1rem;">
     <div class="card">
       <strong>Low risk</strong><br><br>
       Both the single sample and the geometric mean are below their respective thresholds.
 This indicates that the water quality is generally good and recreation poses a low risk.
     </div>
     <div class="card"><strong>Use caution</strong><br><br>
-    One or both of the single sample and the geometric mean are near their respective thresholds.
+    Either the single sample, the geometric mean, or both exceed their respective thresholds.
 This status indicates that there is generally an elevated risk associated with water contact.
     </div>
     <div class="card"><strong>Not enough data</strong><br><br>
     There are fewer than 5 samples of the necessary indicator bacteria in the last 6 weeks.
 This status indicates that there is insufficient data to determine the safety of the water at this time.